rhrhunter/user-env/README.md

 * make install

-This will overwrite your ~/.bashrc, ~/.bash_login, and ~/.bash_logout files, so be sure to back them up first.
+This will backup and overwrite your ~/.bashrc, ~/.bash_login, and ~/.bash_logout files.
 It will then transfer all the files into ~/.user-env

-To remove the installation, just restore these files to their original versions:
+To uninstall and restore everything back to its original state, do:
-* ~/.bashrc
-* ~/.bash_login
-* ~/.bash_logout

-Then do:

-* make clean
+* make uninstall